 In a nutshell, the Southwest Companion Pass allows Rapid Rewards members who earn it to add a designated companion to any booked itinerary for just the taxes and fees.
 This applies to all itineraries — whether you're paying with cash or points.
 You can bring a companion along for just the taxes and fees.

 To earn a Companion Pass, you need to accumulate 135,000 qualifying points in a single year or fly 100 segments.
-Earning that many points might sound like a tall order, but you'd be surprised at how easy it is with a proper strategy.
+Earning that many points might sound like a tall order, but you'd be surprised at how easy it is with a proper strategy to earn the Southwest Companion Pass.
 Remember, some points you earn through partners will qualify toward the Companion Pass.
 Also, Rapid Rewards credit cardholders receive a boost of 10,000 Companion Pass-qualifying points every year.

 Depending on the Southwest card signup bonuses available when you apply, at times it's even possible to earn this coveted status with just one credit card signup bonus!